Grimcheese/GardenStation/docs/Contributing.md

 # Project Workflow
-Any new work or fix should begin with an issue.
+Any new work or fix should begin with an issue created on the github repo's page.
 Whenever a bug becomes apparent or there is a new feature idea to implement an issue must be created to describe the fix/feature, what the goal is, and how it should be implemented.
 The issue can then have a history for any discussion or updates related to it.
 From an issue, I can assign myself to work on it and then begin work on a new branch with the issue number and name (e.g. The branch name for Example Issue #1 would be 1-example-issue).

 The main branch is protected and cannot be pushed to directly, new changes must be submitted via pull requests.